-The ECpvh from ENcombi is capable of controlling the production of hybrid inverters synchronized to grid and/or gensets.
-The ECpvh is also capable of controlling PV inverters together with Hybrid inverters.
-The ECpvh is agnostic in the sense that it integrates with hybrid inverters, PV inverters, gensets, meteorological sensors and power meters independent of vendor and model.
-A hybrid inverter is in this context defined as a grid following inverter that has battery backup and an UPS load outlet.
+The ECpv2 from ENcombi is capable of controlling the production of PV inverters synchronized to grid and/or gensets.
+The ECpv2 is agnostic in the sense that it integrates with PV inverters, gensets, meteorological sensors and power meters independent of vendor and model.

-The AC production of the inverters are controlled seamlessly via a communication interface to the inverters.
-This interface can be either via Modbus RTU running on serial RS485 line or via Modbus TCP running on ethernet dependent on the inverter vendor and model used.
+The production of the PV inverters are controlled seamlessly via a communication interface to the PV inverters.
+This interface can be either via Modbus RTU running on serial RS485 line or via Modbus TCP running on ethernet dependent on the PV inverter vendor and model used.